Kohistan, Pakistan: Geography

 Districts of present-day Khyber Pakhtunkhwa, Pakistan.

 Today, Kohistan refers to the narrow mountainous tract of land, divided among Swat, Dir and Indus Kohistan, where Kohistanis still form a majority.
-It is bounded by Chitral to the north, Afghanistan to the west, Gilgit Baltistan to the north and north-east and rest of the Khyber Pakhtunkhwa to the south.
+Geographically it comprise upper Panjkora Valley, upper Swat Valley and a section of Indus Valley.
+It is bounded by Chitral to the north and north-west, Gilgit-Baltistan to the north and north-east and rest of the Khyber Pakhtunkhwa to the south.
 Administratively, eastern Kohistan is divided into the districts of Upper Kohistan, Lower Kohistan and Kolai-Palas districts.
-The western Kohistan is divided into Sharingal and Behrain tehsils in the Upper Dir and Swat districts, respectively.
+The western Kohistan is divided into Sharingal and Behrain tehsils in the Upper Dir and Upper Swat districts, respectively.
+The region features snow-bounded peaks over the height of 3700 m as well as forests and grassy meadows over 1500 m.